Hotels near Iowa City Boys Baseball

 Are there extended-stay hotels near Iowa City Boys Baseball?

-Yes — several extended-stay hotels are available near Iowa City Boys Baseball.
-Element Iowa City (1.9 mi) offers a full kitchen and on-site laundry.
-Staybridge Suites Iowa City Coralville by IHG (1.99 mi) offers a full kitchen and on-site laundry.
-Homewood Suites by Hilton Coralville - Iowa River Landing (2.26 mi) offers a full kitchen and on-site laundry.
+Yes — Element Iowa City (1.9 mi, from $192/night), Staybridge Suites Iowa City Coralville by IHG (1.99 mi, from $126/night), and Homewood Suites by Hilton Coralville - Iowa River Landing (2.26 mi, from $165/night) are all extended-stay properties near Iowa City Boys Baseball, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Iowa City Boys Baseball?